ryanisfluffy/fw_challenge/README.md

 ### EC2 Instance

-The application runs on a `t2-micro` instance by default, within the default vpc.
+The application runs on a `t2-micro` instance by default, within the generated vpc.

 ### Security Group/Rules